-Julia Chehaiber is the Practice Lead, Community Engagement with Engineers Canada, the national organization of the 12 engineering regulators that license Canada’s close to 290,000 engineers.
-Julia is responsible for building strong relationships between the Association and key stakeholders in the engineering community.
-She leads Engineers Canada’s efforts on its Women in Engineering portfolio.
-Julia has a professional background in relationship management and business development, most recently holding roles with the Chartered Professional Accountants of Ontario and Rogers Communications.
-She has served on the Financial Management Institute’s Professional Development Week Planning Committee and was recently appointed to the Board of the Canadian Coalition of Women in Engineering, Science, Trades, and Technology (CCWESTT).
-Fluent in three languages, Julia holds a bachelor of commerce degree in management and electronic business, as well as an interdisciplinary master’s degree in electronic business technologies from the Telfer School of Management and the School of Engineering at the University of Ottawa.
-She is currently pursuing Cornell’s CCDP/AP Certification to link diversity & inclusion strategies to increased organizational effectiveness and business performance.
+Julia Chehaiber is the Practice Lead, Community Engagement with Engineers Canada, the national organization of the 12 engineering regulators that license Canada’s engineers.
+Julia is responsible for building strong relationships between the Association and key stakeholders in the engineering community and leads Engineers Canada’s Women in Engineering portfolio efforts.
+Julia has a professional background in relationship management and business development, has served on the Financial Management Institute’s Professional Development Week Planning Committee, and was recently appointed to the Board of the Canadian Coalition of Women in Engineering, Science, Trades, and Technology.
+Fluent in three languages, Julia holds a bachelor of commerce degree in management and electronic business and an interdisciplinary master’s degree in electronic business technologies from the University of Ottawa's Telfer School of Management and the School of Engineering.
+She is pursuing Cornell’s CCDP/AP Certification to link diversity & inclusion strategies to increased organizational effectiveness and business performance.

 Regulates the practice of engineering in Canada.

-Jill Crone is a Professional Civil Engineer with a passion for the environment and finding creative solutions to meet our energy needs.
-She has six years of combined engineering and construction experience supporting renewable, nuclear and combined cycle power projects at Bechtel Corporation.
-She supported the world’s largest solar thermal power plant, the Ivanpah Solar Electric Generating Facility, through design, construction and commissioning.
-Jill strongly supports STEM education and diversity and inclusion initiatives in the workplace.
-She coordinated the ACE mentor program at Bechtel, manages Bechtel’s corporate partnership with the University of Maryland and served on the global steering committee to launch the Women at Bechtel employee resource group.
-Jill is an active member of the Society of Women Engineers and was a speaker at the 2012 global conference.
-She was featured in the 2012 Diversity in Careers magazine as well as the 2016 Magazine for Professional Engineers for her support of stewardship programs.
+Jill Crone is a Professional Civil Engineer, with a passion for the environment and finding creative solutions to meet energy needs.
+She has six years of engineering and construction experience, supporting renewable, nuclear, and combined cycle power projects at Bechtel Corporation.
+She supported the world’s largest solar thermal power plant, the Ivanpah Solar Electric Generating Facility, through design, construction, and commissioning.
+Jill strongly supports STEM education and workplace diversity and inclusion initiatives.
+She coordinated Bechtel's ACE mentor program, manages Bechtel’s corporate partnership with the University of Maryland, and served on the global steering committee to launch the Women at Bechtel employee resource group.
+Jill is an active member of the Society of Women Engineers and has been featured in the 2012 Diversity in Careers magazine and 2016 Magazine for Professional Engineers for her support of stewardship programs.

-Jill earned a Bachelor of Science degree in Civil and Environmental Engineering from the University of Maryland, College Park.
-She loves traveling, fishing, oil painting and cheering on her Terps!
+Jill earned a BS in Civil and Environmental Engineering from the University of Maryland and loves traveling, fishing, oil painting, and cheering on her Terps!